US service member killed in Northern Iraq

 Mosul operation: Iraqi-led forces push toward key city

-Kurdish Peshmerga fighters look over a village during an assault near the town of Bashiqa, northeast of Mosul, on Thursday, October 20.
-An Iraqi-led offensive began on Monday to reclaim Mosul, the country's second city and largest area still under ISIS control.
+A Kurdish Peshmerga fighter watches Iraqi forces battle ISIS while trying to take back a village on the road to Mosul, Iraq, on Thursday, October 20.
+This is as far as the Peshmerga are allowed to go in this area.
+An Iraqi-led offensive is underway to reclaim the largest region of the country under ISIS control.

 Mosul operation: Iraqi-led forces push toward key city